Lucy Stone: Issues of divorce

 Before her own marriage, Stone felt that women should be allowed to divorce drunken husbands, to formally end a "loveless marriage" so that "a true love may grow up in the soul of the injured one from the full enjoyment of which no legal bond had a right to keep her.
 Whatever is pure and holy, not only has a right to be, but it has a right, also, to be recognized, and further, I think it has no right not to be recognized."
 Stone's friends often felt differently about the issue; "Nettee" Brown wrote to Stone, in 1853, that she was not ready to accept the idea, even if both parties wanted divorce.
 Stanton was less inclined to clerical orthodoxy; she was very much in favor of giving women the right to divorce, eventually coming to the view that the reform of marriage laws was more important than women's voting rights.

-In the process of planning for women's rights conventions, Stone worked against Stanton to remove from any proposed platform the formal advocacy of divorce.
+In the process of planning for women's rights conventions, Stone worked against Stanton to remove the formal advocacy of divorce from any proposed platform.
 Stone wished to keep the subject separate, to prevent the appearance of moral laxity.
 She pushed "for the right of woman to the control of her own person as a moral, intelligent, accountable being."
 Other rights were certain to fall into place, after women were given control of their own bodies.
 Years later, Stone's position on divorce would change.

 Differences with Douglass

 In 1853, Stone drew large audiences with a lecture tour through several southern states.
 Former slave Frederick Douglass rebuked her in his abolitionist newspaper, accusing her of achieving success by putting her anti-slavery principles aside and speaking only of women's rights.
 Douglass, later, found Stone at fault for speaking at a whites-only Philadelphia lecture hall, but Stone insisted that she had replaced her planned speech that day with an appeal to the audience to boycott the facility.
-It took years, before the two reconciled.
+It took years before the two reconciled.